qmk/qmk_firmware/docs/feature_macros.md

 #### Super ALT↯TAB

-This macro will register `KC_LALT` and tap `KC_TAB`, then wait for 1000ms.
+This macro will register `KC_LALT`, tap `KC_TAB`, then wait for 1000ms.
 If the key is tapped again, it will send another `KC_TAB`; if there is no tap, `KC_LALT` will be unregistered, thus allowing you to cycle through windows.

 ```c
 bool is_alt_tab_active = false; // ADD this near the beginning of keymap.c